Flashlights Unlimited Home Products Without Equal - Service Beyond Compare Flashlights Unlimited Products

 in flashlights and other battery-operated equipment.

-All dead batteries are subject to very rapid leakage.
+All weak batteries are subject to very rapid leakage.
 When the batteries can no longer

 effectively power the device, remove them at once and take them to a recycling center.